Vanda Pharmaceuticals Inc. [VNDA] stock Initiated by BofA Securities analyst, price target now $22

-Vanda Pharmaceuticals Inc. [NASDAQ: VNDA] stock went on an upward path that rose over 5.75% on Wednesday, amounting to a one-week price increase of more than 13.81%.
+Vanda Pharmaceuticals Inc. [NASDAQ: VNDA] stock went on a downward path that fall over -1.12% on Thursday, amounting to a one-week price increase of more than 8.02%.
 The company report on May 13, 2021 that Vanda Pharmaceuticals Announces Participation at Upcoming 2021 Investor Conferences.

 >> 7 Top Picks for the Post-Pandemic Economy <<